Davsan88/guidesAndNotes/python.md

   ```

 >These operators and control statements form the basis of decision-making in Python, allowing for more complex and dynamic behavior in programs.

+# Errors in Python

+Python can encounter various types of errors, and understanding them is key to effective debugging.
+Here are some common errors: